mongodb/specifications/source/ocsp-support/tests/README.rst

 `Appendix <../ocsp-support.rst#os-level-ocsp-cache-manipulation>`__
 for instructions on how to clear OS-level OCSP caches.

-For each test, ensure that a ``mongod`` is running with the correct certificate chain and that the mock OCSP responder is configured to use the correct certificate and to report the expected revocation status for that certificate (see `Mock OCSP Responder Testing Suite `<#mock-ocsp-responder-testing-suite>`__ for configuration details).
+For each test, ensure that the mock OCSP responder is configured to use the correct certificate and to report the expected revocation status for that certificate (see `Mock OCSP Responder Testing Suite `<#mock-ocsp-responder-testing-suite>`__ for configuration details) and that a ``mongod`` is running with the correct certificate chain.
+The mock OCSP responder MUST BE started before the ``mongod`` as the ``mongod`` expects that a responder will be available upon startup.
 Again, each test MUST BE its own Evergreen task in order to minimize the impact of user-level and application-level OCSP caching

 To assert whether a test passes or fails, drivers SHOULD create a